Enumclaw History Museum

 Catalogs of newspaper clippings, 1930 (and earlier) to present, all indexed by names and subject and original publication date & source.
 Catalogs include: Births, Weddings, Family History, Anniversaries, Obituaries, Local History, Business History, Homes and Buildings, School-Related, and more.

-The Society continuously accepts historical donations, and also interpets, exhibits, and preserves memorabilia of the Plateau (and to a lesser extent, the Pacific Northwest), while assisting researchers for the benefit of the general public, schools, and other organizations.
+The Society continuously accepts historical donations, and also interprets, exhibits, and preserves memorabilia of the Plateau (and to a lesser extent, the Pacific Northwest), while assisting researchers for the benefit of the general public, schools, and other organizations.

 Educational Programs